Juicy Steak Fajita Marinade (Quick & Easy!)

 Notes

-- A note about the nutrition information on this recipe, since we discard the marinade before grilling or searing it can be a little difficult to calculate.
+- Nutrition Info: since we discard the marinade before grilling or searing it can be a little difficult to calculate.
 Nutrition information does not include toppings.

 I made this with 1-lb of shaved steak and it was SO good!
 Served it with cheese, salsa, and tortilla chips for a quick and easy dinner.
 Will be making again!